• Skip to primary navigation

 My final entree for the week long video shoot hunting pigeons.
 I don’t think it looks like a plate of trash meat.

-In our modern world though, especially in America, we do not like pigeons.
+In America we do not like pigeons.
 We hate pigeons.
 In fact, we dislike the birds so much that we literally wiped our Native American pigeon (passenger pigeon) from the face of the earth.
 We made them extinct, shot for sport, like the buffalo.

 When I see pigeons, I see beautiful, delicious birds with romantic names like squab, palombe, and paloma.
-I see shiny irridescent feathers, and fast-flying, organized flocks with an almost militaristic, aero-acrobatic talent.
+I see shiny iridescent feathers, and fast-flying, organized flocks with acrobatic talent.

 Wild pigeon, squab, or rock dove